 How to Create a Multi-Monitor SetupStart with Whatcha Got

 Quite a few PCs these days can support dual monitor setups right out of the box.
 So before you start buying stuff, it's a good idea to check out what you've already got.
-Start by taking a peak at the backside of your desktop, this is where you'll find the motherboard's I/O (In/Out) interface, which is where your integrated video ports will reside (if you don't know what your video ports look like, check out my idiot's guide to video cables).
+Start by taking a peak at the backside of your desktop, this is where you'll find the motherboard's I/O (In/Out) interface, which is where your integrated video ports will reside (if you don't know what your video ports look like click on various items to see multiple images for each).
 If you've got two video ports back there, you can probably just plug in your second monitor and be good to go!

 If your computer doesn't use integrated graphics, your video will be coming from a discrete (not integrated) video card, in which case the ports will be located a bit lower, in which case the ports will be located in the expansion port area of your case (but the video ports will look the same).
 The same is true though, if you've got two or more ports, you can likely run two monitors without adding any additional hardware.